mratsim/constantine/docs/crypto-nvidia_gpus.md

 On Maxwell and Pascal GPUs (SM 5.3), there was no native 32-bit integer multiplication, probably due to die size constraint.
 So 32-bit mul was based on 16-bit muladd (XMAD) with some PTX->SASS compiler pattern matching to detect optimal XMAD scheduling.
-Starting from Volta (SM 7.0 / RTX 2XXX), there is now an hardware integer multiply again https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#arithmetic-instructions
+Starting from Volta (SM 7.0 / RTX 2XXX), there is now a hardware integer multiply again https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#arithmetic-instructions

 Code to generate the proper XMAD is available in: